Mumocheng

-Originally, the Rouran roamed in the summer, and in the winter moved south, crossing the Gobi desert.
+Originally, the Rouran roamed in the summer, and in the winter moved south, crossing the Gobi Desert.
 This however wasn't the case with all Rouran tribes.
-Called a "band of nomadic robbers" by some modern scholars, the Rouran were in a swinging relationship of conflict and alliance with Northern Wei (later Eastern and Western Wei), which they raided and extorted, and who used them to quell revolts in their own countries and fight each other, considering them at first a vassal state and then partners of equal rights.
+Called a "band of nomadic robbers" by some modern scholars, the Rouran were in a swinging relationship of conflict and alliance with the Northern Wei (later Eastern and Western Wei), which they raided and extorted, and who used them to quell revolts in their own countries and fight each other, considering them at first a vassal state and then partners of equal rights.
 At the same time, on the other front, they subjugated the Tiele and the Hephthalites and conquered Gaochang, installing the Han Chinese Kan Bozhou as their vassal king.

 According to Chinese sources, after the establishment of the khaganate, the khagan's headquarters (ting) was northwest of Gansu.
 Later, the capital was moved to Mumocheng.

-It is said that Mumocheng was built in the early 6th century, most likely by Anagui.
+It is said that Mumocheng was built in the early 6th century, most likely by Yujiulü Anagui.
 It is said that it was "encircled with two walls constructed by Liang shu."
-The Rouran controlled the trade routes, and thus had access to much sought-after items, and skilled workers, from both the east and the west.
-While there is no information about monuments built by the Rouran, we know that they had doctors, artisans and weavers sent to them from China.
+The Rouran controlled the trade routes, and thus had access to much sought-after items, and skilled workers, from both the east and west.
+While there is no information about monuments built by the Rouran, it is know they had doctors, artisans and weavers sent to them from China.

 Anagui, the putative builder of the city, revolutionized the Rouran Khaganate, adopting many aspects of the culture and administration of the classical Chinese states.
 He elected officials at his court in the Chinese manner, formed a unit of bodyguards (chamberlains, secretaries), and "surrounded himself with advisers trained in the tradition of Chinese bibliophily (shen shi)."
-Indeed, his chief minister was Shunyu Tan, a Chinese.
+His chief minister was Shunyu Tan, a Chinese.